Turn on red: Europe

 In Latvia, you are allowed to turn right/left on red when an additional section is present and lit on a traffic light.
 If the main signal is red and an additional signal is lit, you may pass to the direction of the arrow in the traffic light but you must give way to all traffic (including pedestrians).
 If the main signal is green and an additional signal is also lit, you may pass to any direction and you must comply with the standard intersection and junction traffic rules.
 If the main signal is green and the additional signal is not lit, you shall not turn to that direction.
 Logically, if the main signal is red and the additional signal is unlit - you shall not pass.

 Latvian traffic light with additional sections.
 While driving both sections should be noted.

 In the Czech Republic and Slovakia, right turns on red are allowed only when there is a lit green arrow present (called S 5 in Czech Republic and S 10 in Slovakia).
 Also in this case the car turning on red must give way to ongoing traffic, to pedestrians and other road users.
 (According to Czech law §70 of decree 30/2001 of Law Codex; and Slovak law §9, part 3g, decree 9/2009 of Law Codex.)

 In Romania, right turns on red are only permitted if there is a small green flashing light with a right turn arrow.
 Drivers must yield to pedestrians and oncoming vehicles from their left.
 In some one-way junctions, the same rule applies for left on red (such as Cluj-Napoca Avram Iancu Square).

+In Hungary, turns on red are only permitted in the direction that is indicated by a supplementary green signal.
+Drivers must yield to pedestrians and oncoming traffic.